 11. Disclaimer of Warranties

-Each Party understands and acknowledges that: (1) the Disclosing Party makes no representation or warranty, express or limited, as to the accuracy or completeness of the Confidential Information and (2) the Disclosing Party shall not have any liability to the Receiving Party relating to or resulting from the use of the Confidential Information.
+Each Party understands and acknowledges that: (1) the Disclosing Party will endeavor to include in the information Receiving Party is furnished materials that the Disclosing Party believes to be reliable and relevant for the purpose of Receiving Party’s evaluation, (2) the Disclosing Party makes no representation or warranty, express or limited, as to the accuracy or completeness of the Confidential Information and (3) the Disclosing Party shall not have any liability to the Receiving Party relating to or resulting from the use of the Confidential Information.
 Only those warranties which are made in a final definitive agreement regarding the Activity contemplated hereby, when and if executed, and subject to such limitations and restrictions as may be specified therein, will have any legal effect.

 The Parties to this Agreement have caused this Agreement to be signed on their behalf by their duly authorized representatives.